ALI7861111/Document-Chat-LLM/README.md

 - cd flask_application
 - python app.py

+### How to run the application
 The library packages are present inside requirements.txt.
 They can be installed using.
 - pip install -r requirements.txt

+- Create a .env file in the main foler of flask applicaton.
+- Generate your API KEYS/ TOKENS fromt he hgging face and OPENAI
-- please update your own personal keys in the .env file
+- Add your keys in the .env file.
+Just like below

-    - OPEN AI API KEY
-    - HUGGING FACE API KEY
+HUGGINGFACEHUB_API_TOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxx
+OPENAI_API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx